Training & Certification

-Build Confidence and Essential Skills Needed for Working in an Addiction Setting
+Build Confidence and Essential Skills Needed for Working in Mental Health Settings

 Music therapists are passionate about using music as a healing modality for others, and many therapists with concentrations in other areas also know how powerful of a tool music can be.
-The training in credentialed music therapy programs does a great job preparing you to work with clients in almost every population - except addiction.
+The training in credentialed music therapy programs does a great job preparing you to work with clients in almost every population - except mental health, including addiction, eating disorders, depression and anxiety.
 And programs in other areas of therapy don't speak to using music as part of treatment.

-Without the proper training, working within a high-functioning addiction treatment setting can be overwhelming.
+Without the proper training, working in a setting with high-level emotional processing can be overwhelming.
 Many clients are in the midst of resisting their own recovery, and every group contains clients just coming into treatment as well as those who have been there for longer periods of time.

 As a result, therapists can struggle with presenting sessions using music that are not effective or are outside of their scope.
 They can also be confronted with discipline concerns and even safety concerns and issues of potential self harm.

-In addition, those using music who are working specifically in addiction can potentially trigger overwhelming emotions, desire to use, and/or flashbacks of repressed memories.
+In addition, those using music who are working specifically in mental health can potentially trigger overwhelming emotions, desire to use, and/or flashbacks of repressed memories.
 While this is certainly unintentional, missing the key signs and not knowing how to adjust in the moment can lead to major setbacks for clients.

-This is why I created Get In Tune's Using Music in Addiction Treatment: Training & Certification program.
-As someone who has worked successfully for nearly a decade in addiction treatment facilities, I have seen first-hand the challenges music therapists, therapists, and staff members face in working with this population.
-While the work is immensely rewarding, a lack of training on how to use music specifically with clients in addiction can yield undesirable results.
+This is why founder Marlys Woods created Get In Tune's Using Music in Mental Health Recovery: Training & Certification program.
+As someone who has worked successfully for nearly a decade in addiction treatment facilities, she has seen first-hand the challenges music therapists, therapists, and staff members face in working with this population.
+While the work is immensely rewarding, a lack of training on how to use music specifically with clients in mental health can yield undesirable results.

-I have gathered all of my knowledge in this field into a program so that you can excel in an addiction setting.
+Marlys has gathered all of her knowledge in this field into a program so that you can excel in an addiction setting.
 In this certification program, you will: